Electric vehicles - introduction

 Environmental benefits

-• the mining of the raw materials for lithium-ion batteries causes environmental problems, but the overall impact is lower compared to lead-acid or nickel-cadmium batteries because they are much lighter, and so use fewer resources per unit of output, and they don’t contain extremely toxic cadmium
+- The mining of the raw materials for lithium-ion batteries causes environmental problems, but the overall impact is lower compared to lead-acid or nickel-cadmium batteries because they’re much lighter, and so use fewer resources per unit of output, and they don’t contain extremely toxic cadmium.

 Other benefits

-• no road tax, no congestion charge, no company car tax, free parking sometimes – depending on the local authority, reduced resident zone parking fees
+- No congestion charge, free parking sometimes – depending on the local authority, reduced resident zone parking fees.

-• improves the driving experience – electric vehicles are silent, which can reduce stress
+- Improves the driving experience – EVs are silent, which can reduce stress.

-• much less maintenance – no changing parts like filters, plugs etc. and no checking water or oil levels
+- Less maintenance – no changing parts like filters, plugs etc. and no checking water or oil levels.

 What can I do?